nystudio107/seomatic/README.md

 * [bug] Get the Template Metas implemented with full `locale` support, so the settings can all be per-locale based
 * [bug] Enforce *required fields on the various settings pages in the Admin CP by doing proper validation
 * [bug] The `foundingDate` fields probably should be dateTimeField types on the Settings pages
-* [feature] Helper functions for GetFullAddress and GetCopyrightString (?)
-* [feature] Add a "Lookup Geo Coordinates" button to the Site Identity and Site Creator pages.
 * [feature] Add support for different types of Twitter cards and Facebook OpenGraph
+* [feature] Add the ability to analyze a page for content vs. keywords for the SEO Template Metas, "just like Yoast"
 * [feature] Change the preview to a live preview when editing things in SEOmatic
 * [feature] Provide SiteMap functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)
 * [feature] Provide Redirect functionality.
 Yes, it's SEO-related, but seems like it might be better to keep SEOmatic focused (?)

 ## Changelog

+### 1.0.4 -- 2015.12.22

+* [Added] Added 'copyrightNotice', 'addressString', 'addressHtml', & 'mapUrl' to 'seomaticIdentity'
+* [Added] Added 'copyrightNotice', 'addressString', 'addressHtml', & 'mapUrl' to 'seomaticCreator'
+* [Added] Added 'hasMap' to the 'location' schema
+* [feature] Added a 'Look up Latitude/Longitude' button to the Site Identity & Site Creator settings
+* [Improved] The length of the 'seoSiteName' is now taken into account when truncating the 'seoTitle'
+* [Improved] Updated the README.md

 ### 1.0.3 -- 2015.12.21